gasseklopper/markus-morley-portfolio/README.md

 - [normalize.css](https://necolas.github.io/normalize.css/) - ensures consistent base styling across browsers.

+## Dark mode

+The site uses a simple design system with CSS variables for fonts and colors.
+A toggle in the header switches between light and dark themes and your preference is saved in `localStorage`.

 ## Project Structure

 This project is using Qwik with [QwikCity](https://qwik.dev/qwikcity/overview/).
 QwikCity is just an extra set of tools on top of Qwik to make it easier to build a full site, including directory-based routing, layouts, and more.